birkenfeld/arexibo/README.md

 </p>

-Arexibo is an unofficial alternate Digital Signage Player for [Xibo](https://xibo.org.uk), implemented in Rust with the GTK GUI components, for Linux platforms.
+Arexibo is an unofficial alternate Digital Signage Player for [Xibo](https://xibo.org.uk), implemented mostly in Rust but making use of Qt GUI components, for Linux platforms.

-It is currently quite incomplete.
-Don't expect any particular feature to work unless tested.
+It is currently still incomplete.
+Don't expect more complex features to work unless tested.